 Crop History (1)

 This information is essential for us to provide the most accurate nitrogen recommendations.
 Indicate crops grown the past two most recent growing seasons.
-BE SURE TO USE THE CROP CODE NUMBER FROM THE LISTING ON THE SHEET.
+BE SURE TO USE THE CROP CODE NUMBER FROM THE LIST ON BOTTOM OF THE SHEET.
 If alfalfa was the crop grown during either or both of the two previous growing seasons, it is important to indicate the number of plants (crowns) per square foot.

 Proposed Crops and Yield Goals (2)